notapixelstudio/starship-olympics/docs/README.md

 *Superstarfighter* arenas are chock full of moving objects, bombs, and explosions.
 Try to chase the crown as it's slinged across a bomb-filled level!

 # No downtime
 A starship pilot can never rest!
 As soon as your ship is destroyed, your team provides you with a brand new one to reenter the fray.
+You will never have to wait for your turn again!

 # Lots of unlockable content
 In the full version of the game you will be able to unlock new races, pilots and arenas.